 -We prefer that you send our requested information all-inclusive in one file, if possible.

 -Could you please set up a meeting with us for further discussion on this matter?

--We would be really happy if you could provide us with detailed information through a video call in a convenient time.
+-We would be really happy if you could provide us with the detailed information through a video call at a convenient time.